Elementary School Teaching (Master of Education)

 Job growth in the field is expected to grow steadily, both locally and nationally.
 Available jobs for elementary school teachers with a master’s degree are expected to increase by 8 percent over the next 10 years.

 Elementary school teachers in the Omaha metro area earned an average salary of $54,828 in 2016.

 Source: Economic Modeling Specialists International (EMSI) – September 2017

 Earn your master’s degree in less than two years.

 Creighton’s Master of Education in Elementary School Teaching program is fast and flexible.
-This accelerated program can be completed in 18 months and results in a master’s degree and a Nebraska PK-8 teaching certificate.
+This accelerated program can be completed in 18 months and results in a master’s degree and positions you for a Nebraska professional teaching certificate.
 With summer course offerings, you can start the program in May and finish by December of the following year.

 Creighton’s Master of Education in Elementary School Teaching program consists of a minimum of 41 credit hours.